- 1. Requirements Management

 Also known as need analysis, need assessment, or need-gap analysis, this technique helps analyze software application performance gaps to verify if business requirements are successfully met.
 Gap analysis conveys the difference between the current state and the target state, identifying where the project stands and what is yet to be done.

-- Gap analysis ensure the business requirements or data requirements have been met as desired.
+- Ensures the business requirements or data requirements have been met as desired.

-- It helps uncover which areas need focus or additional resources.
+- Helps uncover which areas need focus or additional resources.

-- Success depends on the skills of those performing the analysis, and while gaps may be uncovered, their true causes may be left unsolved.
+- Success depends on the skills of those performing the analysis, and while gaps may be revealed, their true causes may remain undiscovered.